 The Maryland Insurance Administration (MIA) regulates licensed insurance carriers in Maryland, including workers compensation carriers, not employers - and it is the employers who commit the acts penalized by the Workplace Fraud Act.
-The MIA has no jurisdiction over unemployment insurance fraud; that is handled by the Department of Labor, the U.S. Department of Labor, and the Office of the Attorney General.
+MIA has no jurisdiction over unemployment insurance fraud; that is handled by the Department of Labor, the U.S. Department of Labor, and the Office of the Attorney General.
 Pursuant to the Task Force's Memorandum of Understanding, MIA shares information on companies not properly classifying its workers, with the Worker's Compensation Commission, Unemployment Insurance and the Comptroller.

-Under the Insurance Article, the MIA may investigate and prosecute fraudulent insurance acts, which include the making of false or fraudulent statements or representations in or with reference to an application for insurance, including misclassification of employees or under-reporting of payroll (premium avoidance fraud).
-The Insurance Article further requires that every regulated insurer file an insurance antifraud plan with the Insurance Commissioner.
+Under the Insurance Article, MIA may investigate and prosecute fraudulent insurance acts, which include the making of false or fraudulent statements or representations in or with reference to an application for insurance, including misclassification of employees or under-reporting of payroll (premium avoidance fraud).17 The Insurance Article further requires that every regulated insurer file an insurance antifraud plan with the Insurance Commissioner.18 In 2013, MIA joined other task force members to create the Workplace Fraud Information Center which allows MIA to work more closely with its partner agencies and make it easier to share information and best practices.